scoreplot.RdFunctions to make scatter plots of scores or correlation loadings, and scatter or line plots of loadings.

 loadings) are used.

-If a line plot is produced (i.e., loadingplot
+If a line plot is produced (i.e., loadingplot), the labels are

 converted to numbers, if possible.
 Variable names of the forms